-Data set A has a larger standard deviation than B.
+Data set A has a larger sample standard deviation than B.

-Data set B has a larger standard deviation than A.
+Data set B has a larger sample standard deviation than A.

-Both data sets have the same standard deviation.
+Both data sets have the sample same standard deviation.

 Question 18.
 A drug company developed a new formula for their headache medication.
 To test the effectiveness of this new formula, 250 people were randomly selected from a larger population of patients with headaches.
 100 of these people were randomly assigned to receive the new formula medication when they had a headache, and the other 150 people received the old formula medication.
 The time it took, in minutes, for each patient to no longer have a headache was recorded.
-The results from both of these clinical trials are shown in the graph below.
+The results from this clinical trial are shown in the graph below.
 Based on this graph we can conclude that the old formula works better.
 Two people who took the old formula felt relief in less than 20 minutes, compared to none who took the new formula.
 Also, the worst result - near 120 minutes - was with the new formula.